oppia/oppia-web-developer-docs/Installing-Oppia-(Mac-OS).md

   ```

   The first time you run this script, it will take a while (about 5 - 10 minutes when we last tested it in Dec 2018, though this depends on your Internet connection).
 Subsequent runs should be much faster.
 The `start.sh` script downloads and installs the required dependencies (such as Google App Engine) if they are not already present, and sets up a development server for you to play with.
 The development server logs are then output to this terminal, so you will not be able to enter further commands in it until you disconnect the server.

+  **Note**: **Please don't use `sudo` while installing.** It's not required, and using it may cause problems later.
+If you face permissions issues, ensure that you have the necessary permissions for the directory in which you're trying to set up Oppia.
+If you run into any other installation problems, please read [these notes](https://github.com/oppia/oppia/wiki/Issues-with-installation%3F).

   **Note**: The script will create two folders that are siblings of the `oppia/` root directory: `oppia_tools` and `node_modules`.
 This is done so that these two folders will not be uploaded to App Engine when the application is deployed to the web.